 - Use transitions to move smoothly from a hook to background info.
 The transition words & phrases have different purposes (“on the other side,” “compared to,” “otherwise,” “therefore,” etc.)

 - Stick to the principles of formal writing.
 Avoid using slang or jargon words even if your topic is not official or sensitive — it is academic writing!

 - Pose a question to make them want an answer.
 Any question, no matter what its nature is, will intrigue the audience and force it to continue reading.
 Try not to come up with a ridiculous question.

 So you have read the article and still can not come up with a tasty punchline?
 Do not worry, for we are not all meant to be Mini-Shakespeareans.
 EssayPro has custom essay writers that have been creating these phrases for years!
-Our experts have been trained by some of the best college professors around and know what it takes to interest the reader!
-Simply live chat with one of these top-tier professionals and they will simplify the process for you by coming up with something unique and creative!
+Just send us your write my essay request and get your unique and creative writing in no time.